guidodipaolo/react-starter/README.md

-React Starter by Guido Di Paolo
+#React Starter by Guido Di Paolo

-Download the repo and npm install
+Download the repo and `npm install`

-Happy coding !
+Happy coding ! :)